 According to a study published in the Journal of Strength and Conditioning Research, exercising with free weights instead of machines leads to greater muscle activation.

-With free weights, you can target every muscle groups in your body without wasting precious time moving from machine to machine or going back and forth between different pieces of equipment.
+With free weights, you can target every muscle group in your body without wasting precious time moving from machine to machine or going back and forth between different pieces of equipment.

-I love CrossFit, and I believe it’s one of the best workout programs out there that can help you push yourself and keep improving.
+I love CrossFit, and I believe it’s one of the best workout programs out there for helping you to push yourself and keep improving.

-There are basically nine basic exercises in most CF training routines.
-These include: the deadlift, sumo deadlift high pull, shoulder press, push press, push jerk, air squat (without the weights), front squat, overhead squat, and medicine ball clean.
+There are nine basic exercises in most CF training routines.
+These include the deadlift; sumo deadlift high pull; shoulder press; push press; air squat (without the weights); front squat; overhead squat; and medicine ball clean.

-As you get stronger, you’ll be doing other exercises such as sprints, pull-ups, burpees, sit-ups, box jumps, rowing, gymnastics ring work and other moves.
+As you get stronger, you’ll be doing other exercises such as sprints, pull-ups, burpees, sit-ups, box jumps, rowing, gymnastics ring work, and other exercises.

 The Tabata Protocol

-Dubbed as the fat burning miracle training routine, Tabata protocol is a form of high-intensity training scientifically proven to improve aerobic, anaerobic threshold, and calorie burn.
+Dubbed “the fat burning miracle training routine,” the Tabata protocol is a form of high-intensity training scientifically proven to improve aerobic and anaerobic threshold as well as calorie burn.

-The typical Tabata workout routine can burn up to 12 to 15 calories per minute, according to a study.
+Studies show that the typical Tabata workout routine can burn 12 to 15 calories per minute.

-Performs the following exercises for as many reps as possible in 20 seconds, rests for 10 seconds, then moves to the next exercise as fast as possible for 20 seconds.
+Perform the following exercises for as many reps as possible in 20 seconds, then rest for 10 seconds before moving to the next exercise and doing it as fast as possible for 20 seconds.
 Shoot for six to eight total rounds, resting one minute between each round.

-What I love about med ball exercises is that they are some of the best and most challenging core exercises you can ever do, building both muscular power and endurance while pushing the cardiovascular system to the breaking point.
+What I love about medicine ball exercises is that they’re some of the best and most challenging core exercises you can ever do, building both muscular power and endurance while pushing your cardiovascular system to its breaking point.

 - Squat to chest pass